projectcalico/calico/master/reference/calicoctl/commands/config.md

 Options:
   -n --node=<NODE>      The node name.
+     --raw=(bgp|felix)  Apply raw configuration for the specified component.
+                        This option should be used with care; the data is not validated and it is possible to configure or remove data that may prevent the component from working as expected.
-  -c --config=<CONFIG>  Path to the file containing connection
+  -c --config=<CONFIG>  Path to the file containing connection configuration in
-                        configuration in YAML or JSON format.
+                        YAML or JSON format.
                         [default: /etc/calico/calicoctl.cfg]

 Description: